DasomDev/DasomDev/README.md

 ---

 ### 🛠️ What I’m Working On

-- 🧠 Developing a React-based flashcard app
+- Building 10 services this year (2 shipped)
-- 📲 Developing Flutter apps to expand the service to mobile platforms
+- Bias toward shipping
-- 📚 Deepening knowledge in frontend architecture and best practices
+- Next.js in production
 ---

 ### 🌱 Goals